caleb-kiessling/cs360-game/README.md

 4. You will then need to click on File->Import
 5. You will select “Existing Maven Project” and select the Game folder.
 6. You now have access to the game but due to issues with JavaFX you will have to run it via the Launcher class

+For downloading the release:
+1. Unzip the release
+2. Create a workspace
+3. You will then need to click on File->Import
+4. You will select “Existing Maven Project” and select the Game folder.
+5. You now have access to the game but due to issues with JavaFX you will have to run it via the Launcher class